Donders-Institute/bidscoin/docs/workflow.rst

 Edit window
 ^^^^^^^^^^^

 In the main window, you can double-click the BIDS output name of a data sample or click the [Edit] button next to it (NB: the `*` in this button indicates that attention is required) to open a new window, as shown below.
 In this new window, the full bids-mapping info of the clicked data-sample (AKA run-item) is shown, with the filesystem ``Properties`` and file ``Attributes`` input on the left, and, most importantly, the associated BIDS ``Data type``, ``Data filename`` and ``Meta data`` output on the right.
+Editing the properties and attributes is usually not necessary and considered `advanced usage <advanced.html>`__, so you can focus on the BIDS output tables on the right.
 You should first make sure the BIDS ``Data type`` (drop down menu) and its ``suffix`` label (drop down menu) are set correctly, and then you should edit the (automatically generated) BIDS values that you think are not optimal or incorrect (double-click the cell).
 Each time an item is edited, a new ``Data filename`` preview is shown (green or red text indicates that the name is BIDS compliant or not).
-In the ``Meta data`` table (see the figure below) you can enter key-value pairs that you like to to be appended (by the standard ``dcm2niix2bids`` `plugin <plugins.html#plugins>`__) to the standard meta-data in the json sidecar file.
+In the ``Meta data`` table (see the figure below) you can enter key-value pairs that you like to be stored as BIDS meta-data in the json sidecar file.
 Right-clicking the meta table allows you to import meta-data from JSON/YAML/CSV/TSV files on disk.
-Editing the source properties and attributes of a study bidsmap is usually not necessary and considered `advanced usage <advanced.html>`__.

 If the preview of the BIDS filename and meta-data both look good, you can store the data in the bidsmap by clicking the [OK] button.